 Where do we find a set of rules that will produce these desired effects?
 The eternal quest of science has always been to find the Universal Law of physics.
 That is, a single unified law which describes completely the whole of reality.
 The ultimate successor to the Unified Field Theory.
 A single equation which replaces all others.
 But such a law, if it exists at all, has always eluded scientists, and it probably always will.

 The same would be true of mankind's eternal quest to find the Universal Rule of Life which, if followed, would create and sustain a just and fair society.
 Would be that is, if mankind had been left to find it for himself.
 But he wasn't.
-It is, in fact, already built into his consciousness awareness.
+It is, in fact, already built into his conscious awareness.
 It is commonly known as conscience.

 If human society were purely a complex dynamical system like the weather, all human beings would have exactly the same strengths and abilities in equal measure.
 They would also necessarily be subjected to exactly the same environmental, social and economic circumstances.
 In this case, every greed-motivated action on the part of one person would be met by an equal and opposite reaction from his neighbour.
 A state of equilibrium would then emerge in which society could probably function equitably without rules.